 Go with what catches your eye

 Just because you came to see the Mona Lisa doesn’t mean that’s the only thing you should see.
-Go walk around and find something that catches your attention.
-Read more about it.
-You’ll realize over time that you’ll discover what your preferences are, which makes it a lot easier for you to make a decision on something.
-I tend to get through museums quite quickly because I just skip the stuff that bores me!
+Go walk around and find something else in the Louvre that actually catches your attention.
+Over time you’ll discover what your preferences are when it comes to enjoying art, which makes it a lot easier for you to make a decision on whether or not to see something.
+This is also why I tend to get through museums quite quickly because I just skip the stuff that bores me!

 POST EXPERIENCE THOUGHTS